-The case is City of Hialeah Employees' Retirement System v.
-Genworth Financial, Inc., No. 14-cv-2392 (S.D.N.Y.).
+The case is In re Genworth Financial, Inc., Securities Litigation, No. 14-cv-2392 (S.D.N.Y.).
 Lead plaintiffs are City of Hialeah Employees' Retirement System and New Bedford Contributory Retirement System.
 Labaton Sucharow represents New Bedford Contributory Retirement System.
 The defendant is Genworth Financial, Inc.

 In November 2011, Genworth announced plans to sell up to 40 percent of its Australian MI unit in a minority-stake IPO as part of an effort to strategically rebalance the company's portfolio and capital.
 At the time, the company stated that it planned for the IPO to take place in 2Q'12.
 On February 2, 2012, Genworth announced its results for 4Q'11 and assured investors that the contemplated IPO process was proceeding according to schedule.
 During the class period, Genworth continued to offer assurances that the IPO was progressing as planned and that the outlook for the Australian mortgage insurance business remained strong, even when confronted with questions regarding the possibility that the IPO might be delayed.